thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What are the authorized valued for tags?** Only alphanumeric characters, `-` and `_`.
 Otherwise truncation will happen.

+**Can I use LiTOY if I only want to sort by importance without caring about time?** You can but it's a bit hacky.
+You have to remove the "time" section of the `questions` variable in `user_settings`.
+Then ignore every mention of time score and global score and just focus on importance score (iELO).

 **Can you give examples of how to use the python console?**
     * Here's an example showing how to rename a tag:
         * **make a backup first**